Multiple sclerosis (MS) is a chronic autoimmune disorder that affects the optic nerves, spinal cord, and brain.

 Four modifiers are used to characterize PPMS over time:

-- Active with progression: PPMS with worsening symptoms and relapses or MRI activity
+- Active with progression: PPMS with worsening symptoms and relapses or with new MRI activity; increasing disability will also occur

-- Active without progression: PPMS that is stable, with relapses or MRI activity, but no increasing disability
+- Active without progression: PPMS with relapses or MRI activity, but no increasing disability

-- Not active without progression: PPMS with no relapses or MRI activity and no increasing disability
+- Not active with progression: PPMS with no relapses or MRI activity, but with increasing disability

-- Not active with progression: PPMS with no relapses or MRI activity, but worsening disability
+- Not active without progression: PPMS with no relapses, MRI activity, or increasing disability

 It’s important to work with your doctor to pinpoint which of the four types of MS you may have.
 This is because each type has a different outlook and different courses of treatment.
 There’s no specific test that can provide a PPMS diagnosis.

-Doctors often have a harder time diagnosing PPMS compared to other types of MS and other progressive conditions.
-A neurological issue needs to have progressed for one or two years to receive a PPMS diagnosis.
+Doctors often have a harder time diagnosing PPMS in comparison to other types of MS and other progressive conditions.
+A neurological issue needs to have progressed for one or two years in order for someone to receive a PPMS diagnosis.

 Other diseases that have symptoms similar to PPMS include:

-- an inherited condition that causes legs to be weak and stiff
+- an inherited condition that causes stiff, weak legs

 - a vitamin B-12 deficiency that causes similar symptoms